trywait/YotoTools/ARCHITECTURE.md

     - Enables/disables buttons based on the current page context.
     - Ensures the `content.js` script is injected into the active tab using `chrome.scripting.executeScript` if needed.
     - Sends messages (`chrome.tabs.sendMessage`) to `content.js` to trigger actions like viewing links, initiating downloads, or fetching details.
-    - Listens for messages (`chrome.runtime.onMessage`) from `content.js` or `background.js` (e.g., download progress, errors) and updates the popup UI (status text, progress bar).
+    - Queries the current state from `content.js` when opened to reflect the actual page state.
+    - Updates UI based on download progress and error messages.
 - **Key Functions**:
-    - `DOMContentLoaded` listener: Initializes the popup, checks the page, and sets up button listeners.
+    - `DOMContentLoaded` listener: Initializes the popup, checks the page, and fetches current state.
     - `ensureContentScript()`: Checks if the content script is loaded and injects it if necessary.
+    - `updateUI()`: Central function for updating all UI elements based on state.
-    - Event listeners for buttons (`viewMediaButton`, `bulkDownloadButton`, etc.): Send appropriate messages to `content.js`.
+    - Event listeners for buttons that trigger download actions.
-    - `messageListener`: Handles incoming messages for progress updates and error reporting.
+    - Message listener for progress updates and error reporting.

 ### 4. `content.js`

 - **Role**: Interacts directly with the web page content of Yoto card pages.
 Injected automatically based on `manifest.json` or programmatically by `popup.js`.
 - **Responsibilities**:
     - Listens for messages (`chrome.runtime.onMessage`) from `popup.js`.
+    - Maintains the source of truth for download state and progress on the page.
+    - Provides current state information to the popup when requested.
     - Scrapes the DOM of the Yoto card page to find relevant data (media URLs, titles, descriptions, cover art).
     - Parses the `__NEXT_DATA__` script tag on the page, which contains structured JSON data about the card content.
     - Handles different actions requested by the popup:
+        - `getCurrentState`: Returns the current download state from the page elements.
         - `viewMediaLinks`: Injects a visible list of media links into the page.
         - `bulkDownload`: Gathers all media links and metadata, then sends messages to `background.js` to download each file.
 Reports progress back to `popup.js`.
         - `downloadCoverArt`: Finds the cover art URL and tells `background.js` to download it.
         - `downloadCardDetails`: Extracts title, author, description, and track list, formats it as text, creates a Blob, and tells `background.js` to download it.
     - Sends progress updates (`chrome.runtime.sendMessage`) back to `popup.js` during bulk downloads.
 - **Key Functions**:
-    - `chrome.runtime.onMessage.addListener`: Handles incoming messages from the popup.
+    - `chrome.runtime.onMessage.addListener`: Handles incoming messages including state queries.
     - `findAndParseData()`: Locates and parses the `__NEXT_DATA__` JSON from the page.
     - `viewMediaLinks()`: Modifies the DOM to display links.
     - `bulkDownload()`: Orchestrates the download of all media files.